TC Sings! Community Choir Fall Term is in progress!

-An invitation for you!
-(Music starts at 1:15.)
+An invitation for you…

-Spring Session of TC Sings!
+Fall Session of TC Sings!
+Register here!

 TC Sings! is a member of the Ubuntu Choirs Network, which seeks to create a world in which we listen deeply to those around us, celebrate diversity, trust in our voices, and bring them forward on behalf of harmony, justice, and peace.
-“Ubuntu” is a Zulu word which expresses the concept “I am because you are;” we are connected to and must look out for one another.
+“Ubuntu” is a Zulu word which expresses the concept “I am because we are;” we are connected to and must look out for one another.

 Singing is our birthright; all voices are welcome.
 TC Sings! is a choir for men and women who are new to singing, as well as those who’ve been singing their whole lives.
 We are not affiliated with any particular religion or spiritual path, but seek to celebrate humanity’s highest aspirations through music.

 Founder and director Heather Kingham is a graduate of the Community Choir Leadership Training in Victoria, British Columbia.
-Heather is dedicated to putting a song into the heart of every interested person in the Grand Traverse area.
+Heather is dedicated to putting a song into the hearts of every interested person in the Grand Traverse area.